JamesBrownR/MeetingSurge/_posts/2026-01-31-stop-no-shows-wasting-time.md

     <p><strong>Week 4:</strong> Review your numbers.
 Compare your no-show rate before and after.
 Adjust as needed.</p>

     <h2>The Bottom Line</h2>
     <p>No-shows aren't a cost of doing business.
-They're a symptom of bad systems.</p>
-    <p>Every empty bay is lost money.
-Every wasted slot is a walk-in you turned away or a regular customer you couldn't fit in.</p>
-    <p>The shops dominating their market don't just have better mechanics.
-They have better systems.
-Systems that respect their time and schedule.</p>
+They're a symptom of bad systems.
+Systems that don't respect your time and schedule.</p>
     <p>You can keep accepting no-shows, or you can put in the effort to save tens of thousands of dollars per year.</p>
     <p>Your call.</p>